-I went to my annual scotch tasting at the NH Highland Games expecting the usual…instead we saw Justin Fornal & a film about the Great Islay Swim.
-Chills!
+I went to my annual scotch tasting at the New Hampshire Highland Games and Festival expecting a normal Laphroaig & Bowmore tasting lineup.
+Instead we learned about the Great Islay Swim!

 Not your normal scotch tasting